Rather than installing the Flash plugin we recommend that you use the built in Flash player in either

 allow sites to run Flash.
 Add the MAGMA domain name (https://magmasource.caltech.edu) to the list of allowed sites.

 Follow the 'How to choose the movies' instructions to open any movie on the MAGMA site.
 Then move the slider back

-to block other sites from running Flash, so that the settings look like the example to the left.
+to block other sites from running Flash, so that the settings look like the example to the right.
 You should find

 that you can still open movies on the MAGMA sites.